 Concentration of credit risk is the risk of loss attributed to the magnitude of an investment in a single issuer.
-As of June 30, 2022, the Station's cash and cash equivalents were highly concentrated in University and Friends' cash accounts.
+As of June 30, 2022, the Station's cash and cash equivalents were highly concentrated in University cash accounts and the investments were highly concentrated in the Foundation's investments.